Docs / API Keys

 API Keys

 API keys authenticate SDK and REST API calls.
-Each key has scopes that restrict what it can do, and an optional inbox restriction that limits which inboxes it can access.
-The key value is shown only once — store it immediately.
+Each key is tied to your user account and can access any inbox you have permission to reach.
+Assign scopes to limit what the key can do.
+The key value is shown only once — copy it immediately.

 Create an API Key

-Via web UI: Settings → API Keys → New API Key → enter a name → select scopes → optionally set an expiry date and inbox restrictions → Create → copy the key.
+Via web UI: Settings → API Keys → New API Key → enter a name → select scopes → optionally set an expiry date → Create → copy the key.

 Via SDK: